AI-Decoded-Global/similarity-search-pipeline/README.md

 - Clear explanation of your approach.
 - Consideration of how this would work with larger datasets.

+## Submission Guidelines

+1. **Important**: Create a branch off main with the name format `firstname-lastname-submission`.
+2. Implement your solution on this branch.
+3. Make regular commits with clear messages.
+4. When finished, push your branch and create a pull request.
+5. Do not merge your PR, it will be reviewed as is.

 Keep it in Python and focus on making something that's both effective and easy to understand.
 Good luck!